 My dad's goal on the trip was to see a moose and this was one of the locations where we thought we could see one.
-A father, mother and son came paddling up behind us while we were fishing and were talking loudly, so we put away our rods and moved on ahead of them in hopes of seeing some wildlife before they scared any away.
-We paddled into the marsh quickly but quietly and ended up seeing a few herons and a family of otters, but no moose.
+A father, mother and son came paddling up behind us while we were fishing and were talking loudly, so we put away our rods and moved on ahead of them in the hopes of seeing some wildlife before they scared any away.
+We paddled into the marsh quickly, but quietly, and ended up seeing a few herons and a family of otters, but no moose.

-On the map, the distance does not look that far, but in reality the way through Grassy Bay has a number of switchbacks and takes much longer than expected.
+On the map, the distance does not look that far but, in reality, the way through Grassy Bay has a number of switchbacks and takes much longer than expected.
 It got shallow close to the 745m portage and we had trouble seeing it as the sign was in a hidden spot on a tree.
 The two portages into McIntosh are not that difficult and, in fact, follow along a pretty, bubbling creek.

 Conversely, just as we finished our meal, the loud family from Grassy Bay arrived and began taking out just as we were trying to start our portage.
 They were double carrying as were we.
-After the first load at the put in, the man dumped his gear right in the middle of the portage making it difficult to get anything else near the put in.
+After the first load at the put-in, the man dumped his gear right in the middle of the portage making it difficult to get anything else near the put-in.
 On the return, he was first out with his canoe because we stopped to take some photos.
 I was behind him with mine and boy did he take his sweet time and simply refused to step aside to let us pass for the duration of the 510m portage.
-At the put in, he seemed to be purposefully going slow, monopolizing the entire area while my dad and I waited over ten minutes unable to go anywhere while he leisurely loaded his boat and chatted with his family.
+At the put-in, he seemed to be purposefully going slow, monopolizing the entire area while my dad and I waited over ten minutes unable to go anywhere while he leisurely loaded his boat and chatted with his family.
 I don't know if he wanted to be first out to get a site before us or what, but at that moment, between the crowded conditions on the portages and the litter on the campsties, I vowed not to come back to this area of Algonquin again in August.
 It's a shame when a wilderness experience is affected by inconsiderate people with little knowledge of etiquette and conduct in the backcounty.
 I came to the conclusion that this was bound to happen in one of the busiest spots of Algonquin in August.
 As we got out into McIntosh, I shook it off.

 The beauty of this lake certainly helped with that.
 The east side of the lake, where we emerged from the portage, is dotted with a number of pretty little islands.
 Three of them have campsites and we were hoping to stay on one, but alas, they were all occupied.
-We paddled along the southern shore, recognizing two groups of people we had seen earlier on the trip -- one of them being our naked sunbathing friend.
+We paddled along the southern shore, recognizing two groups of people we had seen earlier on the trip -- one of them being our naked sunbathing friend from Burnt Island.
 We found a pretty little site on a point that had a great western view over the lake.
 The interesting thing about this site was all of the gnarly roots from the pines all over the site.

 We set up camp, including the hammock, and had a nice rest.
 We rehyrdated some chili rice for dinner and settled in for a nice view of the lake at sunset.
 This lake is supposed to only really contain Lake Trout and at dusk fish began breaching the surface.
 I paddled out to the bay where they were jumping, but again had no luck.
 I realized after this trip that I really needed to work on my trout catching skills.

-We had a wet morning and it was still raining by the time we got out on the lake shortly after 9.
+Day 5 We had a wet morning and it was still raining by the time we got out on the lake shortly after 9.
 We paddled the creek out of the south end of McIntosh and into Ink Lake.
 Across the small round lake, we spotted the wooden staircase heading up the hill and into the ominous 2390m portage.
-It ended up not being too bad and other than the initial staircase, there weren't a lot of steep bits.
+It ended up not being too bad, and other than the initial staircase, there weren't a lot of steep bits.
 The nasty swampy bits were able to be nicely traversed with the assistance of carefully placed boardwalks.

 We segmented the portage into 3 stages.
 By the time we finished, the sun had come out.
-I arrived at the put in first, put my pack down and not 40 feet west of us was the moose we had been hoping to see!
+I arrived at the put-in first, put my pack down and not 40 feet west of us was the moose we had been hoping to see!
 After I snapped a few pictures, she darted back into the woods, but in the direction of our portage crossing.
 We thought we might run into her again going back for our second load, but somehow we saw neither hide nor hair of her.